hpehl/kotlinjs-talk/README.md

 ## Examples

 Code samples are divided into the following independent projects.
 The projects are self contained and can be used as-is.
-Each project includes a short readme how to get started.
+Each project includes a short readme and how to get started.

 1. [getting-started](getting-started/README.md)
 2. [ecosystem](ecosystem/README.md)